prongbang/postman-runner/README.md

   - name: collection-1
     command: newman run xxxx -e xxxx
   - name: collection-2
+    skipped: true
     command: newman run xxxx -e xxxx
 ```

 ** The `name` is unique, and there are no duplicates.

+** The skipped: true flag indicates that the test collection is skipped.

 ### Reporter options by collection